manimuthukumar6/React-Short-Notes/README.md

 * ES6
 * Webpack

 You can create, edit and delete notes, persistence is handled with localstorage.
-No validation because I got bored.
+No validation added.

 To run use: